*”He” can be “she”*

 If it’s because it’s “his” rate, then he will actually cost you.
 You will find you cannot use his articles at all, or you have to rewrite them completely, or you would rather hire someone else to write new and much better ones.
-The value of his articles is basically zero or in some ways, negative and you always lose no matter how cheap it is.
+The value of his articles is basically zero or in some ways, negative and you always lose no matter how cheap they are.

 Another case is that high rate doesn’t definitely equate to high quality, even though the quality won’t be as low as the cheap one.
 Expensive writers work for money rather than passions; therefore, you cannot expect high quality that equates to their rate.

 How can you expect a high quality article to be written in half an hour without the writer previously thinking about the unique approach at all?
 High quality articles need more time to ripen.
 It doesn’t mean that fast writers cannot write high quality articles, but that high quality articles cannot be written so fast, otherwise, the articles will just not be anything special.